 Meetings are held at a local church on the third Thursday of the month from September to June.
 When an opening in the club is available, individuals interested in joining are required to attend three business meetings and participate in a major project such as the Plant Sale or the Christmas Greening before applying for membership.
 After fulfilling these requirements, a letter of recommendation for membership by the sponsor will be submitted to the Chair of the Membership Committee.
-The sponsor and the two co-signers must be Active members of at least three years standing.
-After a unanimous acceptance by this Committee, the name shall be submitted to the club as per Article II, Section 2, Part B of the By-Laws and voted on by the general membership.
+The sponsor and the two co-signers must be Active members of at least two years standing.
+After a unanimous acceptance by this Committee, the name shall be submitted to the club as per Article III, Section 2, Part B of the bylaws and voted on by the general membership.

 Once voted into the Club, every member is required to:

 - Attend at least five business meetings per year which are held from September through June.

 - Participate fully in all club projects and activities.

 The April Plant Sale and the December Greening of the Courthouse Square are mandatory.

 - Pay annual dues.